2020-2021 Mental Health Clinician, San Francisco

 - Familiarity with local community resources/services (which may include health, mental health, substance abuse, vocational, housing, etc) highly preferred.

-- Strong commitment to the philosophy, goals, and mission of KIPP Bay Area Public Schools and to providing community-based, culturally competent, and client-centered mental health treatment and prevention services for the school community.
+- Strong commitment to the philosophy, goals, and mission of KIPP Public Schools Northern California and to providing community-based, culturally competent, and client-centered mental health treatment and prevention services for the school community.

-- Commitment to engaging in professional development activities such as training, continuing education seminars, case conferences, and reviewing up-to-date material, etc., as related to treatment and intervention strategies for the school community.
+- Commitment to engaging in professional development activities such as trainings, continuing education seminars, case conferences, and reviewing up-to-date material, etc., as related to treatment and intervention strategies for the school community.

 - Strong interpersonal skills and the ability to work effectively, function independently, and interact professionally with a diverse, multicultural, and interdisciplinary staff of all levels.

-- Knowledge of crisis intervention, strong work ethic, demonstrated flexibility, superior time management and boundary-holding skills, and a commitment to KIPP Bay Area Public Schools’ philosophy as well as to the tenets of the school to which assigned.
+- Knowledge of crisis intervention, strong work ethic, demonstrated flexibility, superior time management and boundary-holding skills, and a commitment to KIPP Bay Area Public Schools’ philosophy as well as to the foundational school-wide systems at this campus.

-- Strong skills in self-advocacy as well as for the advocacy of students and families.
+- Strong skills in self-advocacy as well as for advocacy of students and families.

 - Commitment to systems change, equity and justice as well as to providing services with a trauma-informed care lens.

 - Familiarity with socio-emotional learning competencies and restorative practices is a plus.